FeatureBaseDB/SlothAI/README.md

 ## Configuration
 Create a `config.py` configuration file in the root directory.
 Use `config.py.example` to populate.

-Keys or tokens need to be created as needed.
+Keys, tokens and IPs are created as needed.

 ### Dependencies
 Install conda and activate a new environment: